DestopLine/boilersharp.nvim/README.md

   ---changing this option from its default value.
   ---See `:h ftplugin` and `:h after-directory`.
   ---@type "tabs" | "spaces" | "auto"
+  ---
-  indent_type = "auto",
+  ---Warning: This option may be overridden by tpope/vim-sleuth. indent_type = "auto",

   ---Function that returns whether or not to write boilerplate.
 The